Manifold: Definition

+A manifold is a topological manifold equipped with an Atlas.
+In some sources it is defined as a topological manifold equipped with a maximal atlas.

 Sheaf-theoretically, a manifold is a locally ringed space, whose structure sheaf is locally isomorphic to the sheaf of continuous (or differentiable, or complex-analytic, etc.) functions on Euclidean space.
 This definition is mostly used when discussing analytic manifolds in algebraic geometry.

 Charts, atlases, and transition maps

 The spherical Earth is navigated using flat maps or charts, collected in an atlas.
-Similarly, a differentiable manifold can be described using mathematical maps, called coordinate charts, collected in a mathematical atlas.
+Similarly, a manifold can be described using mathematical maps, called coordinate charts, collected in a mathematical atlas.
 It is not generally possible to describe a manifold with just one chart, because the global structure of the manifold is different from the simple structure of the charts.
 For example, no single flat map can represent the entire Earth without separation of adjacent features across the map's boundaries or duplication of coverage.
 When a manifold is constructed from multiple overlapping charts, the regions where they overlap carry information essential to understanding the global structure.

 Charts

 A coordinate map, a coordinate chart, or simply a chart, of a manifold is an invertible map between a subset of the manifold and a simple space such that both the map and its inverse preserve the desired structure.
 For a topological manifold, the simple space is a subset of some Euclidean space $\R^n$ and interest focuses on the topological structure.
 This structure is preserved by homeomorphisms, invertible maps that are continuous in both directions.

-In the case of a differentiable manifold, a set of charts called an atlas allows us to do calculus on manifolds.
+In the case of a differentiable manifold, a set of charts called an atlas, whose transition functions (see below) are all differentiable, allows us to do calculus on it.
 Polar coordinates, for example, form a chart for the plane $\R^2$ minus the positive x-axis and the origin.
 Another example of a chart is the map χtop mentioned above, a chart for the circle.